luvit/luvi/README.md

   --version         Show luvi version and compiled in options.
   --output target   Build a luvi app by zipping the bundle and inserting luvi.
-  --main path       Specify a custom main bundle path (normally main.lua) --copy            Do not compile, just copy Lua code and compress.
+  --main path       Specify a custom main bundle path (normally main.lua) --compile         Compile Lua code into bytecode before bundling.
   --strip           Compile Lua code and strip debug info.
-  --force           Force build then bundle, ignore Lua compile error.
+  --force           Ignore errors when compiling Lua code.
   --help            Show this help file.
   --                All args after this go to the luvi app itself.